MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

   #lorem(35)#v(0.5cm)

-  *For example*: During the setup the #gls("gc") was configured for the parallel version using the value `+UseParallelGC` for the command line argument `-XX` (`java -XX:+UseParallelGC`).
+  *For example*: During the setup the was configured for the parallel version using the value `+UseParallelGC` for the command line argument `-XX` (`java -XX:+UseParallelGC`).

   #v(0.3cm)
   *Hints on dynamically reading in external data for tables in Typst:*

   Using the custom macro `fhjtable` it is possible to include data dynamically for table generation.
-The data has to be specified in #gls("csv") as shown below:
+The data has to be specified in as shown below:
 ])